guruvamsi-policharla/ZKProof-of-vertex-isolation/README.md

 If using the C++ wrapper by Aniket Kate use:

-$ g++ -g -static -o Testing Testing.o libPBC.a -lpbc -lgmp
+$ g++ -g -o main main.cpp libPBC.a -lpbc -lgmpxx -lgmp